The Travelers-Back by m. l. teague (page 41)

 Presently something calloused struck one of the windows; Liam lurched away.
 The slab of glass shuddered in its loose caulked trough, but nothing of what hit it lingered close by.
 A second strike occurred, and the distressed man was convinced that this attacker bore talons.
 Yet with the third blow, feebleness was apprehended in the assault.
 A fourth charge revealed no clawed fiend but, instead, a bird’s beak.

-Liam looked to the bright white floor in front of the chairs, thinking this attacker was a determined owl that, shrouded in midnight, repeatedly dive-bombed the window in pursuit of a mouse seen in the lobby.
+Liam looked to the white linoleum floor in front of the chairs, thinking this attacker was a determined owl that, shrouded in midnight, repeatedly dive-bombed the window in pursuit of a mouse seen in the lobby.
 In finding no scurrying rodent underfoot, the searcher’s comprehension of the action was nevertheless improving.
 The fifth strike was categorically that of a bird, but without frantic, repelling wings to make it a living creature.
 This was no avian invasion.
 These birds were dead before meeting the obstacle of plate glass.
 They were being—one at a time—thrown.

 The witness realized that this was an attempt at communication.
 He glanced again at the unzipped duffle bag, where several inky decoys of crows were heaped together inside.
 Their discoverer mumbled, “Howard…?”